joshaken/opencur/README.md

 ## Trust

-Because opencur is currently distributed without Apple notarization, macOS may prevent it from opening.
+`opencur` is currently **not code signed or notarized** by Apple.
+On recent versions of macOS, Gatekeeper may prevent it from opening.
+In some cases, you may see a message such as:

+> **“opencur” is damaged and can't be opened.
+You should move it to the Trash.**

+This is expected for an unsigned application and does **not** necessarily mean the app is actually damaged.

-If the app is quarantined, remove the quarantine attribute:
+If this happens, remove the quarantine attribute:

 ```bash
 xattr -dr com.apple.quarantine /Applications/opencur.app
 ```

-> Only do this if you downloaded opencur from the official GitHub Releases page.
+> Alternatively, you can build the project yourself from source using Xcode if you prefer not to remove the quarantine attribute.

 ## Configuration